MaDsEm88/MaDsEm88/README.md

 **📧 Contact:** support@qodin.xyz

-🌐 *Project issue submission site coming soon at qodin.xyz*
+🌐 *Project issue submission site coming soon at qodin.xyz*, with a brand new approach .
 ## 🏋️ Fun Facts

 - Former Personal Trainer who traded dumbbells for debugging
 - Passionate about building real solutions, not just code
 - Believe in choosing the right tool and going deep
+- A natural sports geek
 - Denmark-based, world-focused

 ---